 Ray’s most important commitments are at home with his wife of over 20 years, Lorrie Spradlin Ozley, and their three children.
 He enjoys reading and playing games with the family and is always looking for chances to take his children camping and hiking.

-Dr. Tiffany Wang
+Dr. Tiffany R. Wang

 Strong Hall 135

-Tiffany R. Wang is an assistant professor of communication studies and basic course coordinator in the College of Fine Arts at the University of Montevallo.
+Tiffany R. Wang is an associate professor of communication studies and basic course coordinator in the College of Fine Arts at the University of Montevallo.
 She holds a B.S. and M.S. from Texas Christian University and a Ph.D. from the University of Nebraska-Lincoln.

 Wang’s research interests include instructional communication, communication education, and family communication.
 She is an active member of the Alabama Communication Association (ACA), the Central States Communication Association (CSCA), and the National Communication Association (NCA).
-Wang’s research appears in peer-reviewed journals, including Communication Education, Communication Reports, Communication Teacher, The Journal of Continuing Higher Education, Journal of Divorce & Remarriage, Journal of Family Communication, and the TCU Journal of Undergraduate Research and Creativity.
+Wang’s research appears in peer-reviewed journals, including Communication Education, Communication Reports, Communication Teacher, Journal of Communication Pedagogy, The Journal of Continuing Higher Education, Journal of Divorce & Remarriage, Journal of Family Communication, and the TCU Journal of Undergraduate Research and Creativity.

-Wang lives in Pelham with her Cavalier King Charles Spaniel puppy Lady London Rose.
+Wang lives in Pelham with her Cavalier King Charles Spaniel Lady London Rose.
 She enjoys baking, watching British/historical TV shows/documentaries, and updating London’s Instagram page with pictures from outings and play dates based on social media and public relations best practices.

 Mass Communication Faculty